ckemere/elec380/source/syllabus.rst

 **Prerequisites:**

-- Probability (ELEC 303 or equivalent),
-- Linear algebra (Math 355 or equivalent),
+- E&M Phyics or basic circuits
+- Programming COMP140 or equivalent (i.e., CAAM212),
 - Python will be used for many of the homework assignments so some familiarity with scientific programming is critical.
-- New for 2021 ELEC 478 - Intro to Machine Learning - or equivalent. (key topics: Classifiers, Clustering, Dimensionality Reduction)

 **Objective:**